timchown/rfc8504-bis/draft-clw-6man-rfc8504-bis.md

 IPv6 to function well and interoperate in a large number of situations and deployments.

-This document obsoletes RFC 6434, and in turn RFC 4294.
+This document obsoletes RFC 8504, and in turn RFC 6434 and its predecessor, RFC 4294.

 --- middle